bluesky-social/atproto/packages/oauth/oauth-client/README.md

 const agent = new Agent(oauthSession)

 // Make an authenticated request to the server.
 New credentials will be
-// automatically fetched if needed (causing sessionStore.set() to be called). await agent.post({
+// automatically fetched if needed (causing tokenStore.set() to be called). await agent.post({
   text: 'Hello, world!',
 })

-// revoke credentials on the server (causing sessionStore.del() to be called) await agent.signOut()
+// revoke credentials on the server (causing tokenStore.del() to be called) await agent.signOut()
 ```